-Once a tribunal has subject matter jurisdiction, it has jurisdiction to make an incorrect decision.50 There is a difference between a court having no jurisdiction to take an action, and having no legal right to take the action.51
+Once a tribunal has subject-matter jurisdiction, it has jurisdiction to make an incorrect decision.50 There is a difference between a court's having no jurisdiction to take an action and having no legal right to take the action.51

-Here, at the commencement of the action, the Commission had the abstract power to determine whether to revoke MacDonald's exemption certificate.
-The Commission has the power to determine whether to revoke exemption certificates generally.
-However, the Commission then erred in its exercise of that jurisdiction: it determined that it had the legal right to revoke the exemption certificate retroactively when, in actuality, it had no right to do so.
-While this renders the Commission's decision void, it does not render it void for lack of subject matter jurisdiction.
-Because the Commission had subject matter jurisdiction over this type of case, its decision is not subject to collateral attack.
+At the commencement of the action, the Commission had the abstract power to determine whether to revoke MacDonald's exemption certificates.
+There is no question that the Commission has the power generally to determine whether to revoke exemption certificates.
+However, the Commission then erred in its exercise of that jurisdiction: it determined that it had the legal right to revoke the exemption certificates retroactively when it actually had no right to do so.
+This, however, did not render the Commission's decision void for lack of subject-matter jurisdiction.
+Because the Commission had subject-matter jurisdiction over this type of case, its decision is not subject to collateral attack.

-We conclude that this Commission's decision-incorrect, improper, and outside of its statutory authority to issue-was subject to direct attack on appeal, but was not properly the subject of a collateral attack in because the Commission did not lack subject matter jurisdiction.
+We conclude that the Commission's decision-incorrect, improper, and outside its statutory authority to issue-was subject to direct attack on appeal, but was not properly the subject of a collateral attack because the Commission had subject-matter jurisdiction.
+Since Woods's appeal is a collateral attack, it cannot succeed.